Freshbrook

-Freshbrook is a suburb in the west of Swindon, England, close to junction 16 of the M4 motorway.
+Freshbrook is a suburb in the west of Swindon, Wiltshire, England, located around 4 km southwest of the town centre and close to junction 16 of the M4 motorway.
 Most houses in the area are found in culs-de-sac, except for those on the few main roads.
 The suburb is served by the shops of a small "village centre" and has a primary school.

 Adjacent areas are Grange Park to the north and west, Toothill to the east, Blagrove industrial estate to the south, and Windmill Hill business park to the west.

 History

 Freshbrook was built in the early 1980s as part of the 'West Swindon' urban extension of Swindon.
-A large housing development, Wichelstowe, was built southeast of Freshbrook, from 2009; it is separated from Freshbrook by Great Western Way and the main railway line.
+A large housing development, Wichelstowe, was built southeast of Freshbrook, from 2009; it is separated from Freshbrook by Great Western Way and the Great Western Railway Line.

 Education

 Freshbrook has one school, Millbrook Primary School, which had 329 pupils in July 2022.
 From 1988 a second primary school, Windmill Hill, was housed in a prefabricated building; as the local birth rate fell, in 2008 the building was closed and the school was merged with the school previously called Freshbrook School to form Millbrook.
 The Windmill Hill school building was destroyed by fire in 2011 in a suspected arson.
 A Church of England primary school, Oliver Tomkins, is nearby in Toothill.

-For secondary education, pupils from Freshbrook can attend Lydiard Park Academy (in nearby Grange Park), Bradon Forest School at Purton, or the Ridgeway School and Sixth Form College at Wroughton.
+For secondary education, pupils from Freshbrook can attend Lydiard Park Academy (in nearby Grange Park), Bradon Forest School in Purton, or the Ridgeway School and Sixth Form College in Wroughton.